Neutral member states in the European Union: Changes in the concept of neutrality through membership in the EU

+Former Finnish Prime Minister, Matti Vanhanen, on 5 July 2006, stated that Finland was no longer neutral:

+"Mr Pflüger described Finland as neutral.
+I must correct him on that: Finland is a member of the EU.
+We were at one time a politically neutral country, during the time of the Iron Curtain.
+Now we are a member of the Union, part of this community of values, which has a common policy and, moreover, a common foreign policy."
+However, Finnish Prime Minister Juha Sipilä on 5 December 2017 still described the country as "militarily non-aligned" and that it should remain so.

+The Russian invasion of Ukraine in February 2022 led Finland to apply to join NATO, which it become a member of on 4 April 2023.
+Finland's decision to join NATO significantly influenced Sweden's decision to simultaneously apply for NATO membership.

 Sweden

 Pre-accession

 The beginning of Sweden's neutrality can be found somewhere in between the seventeenth and nineteenth century.
 During the post-war period, economic reasons were favouring Swedish membership in the European Community while the neutrality to which the population became attached was an obstacle.
 The government realised the incompatibility of neutrality and membership and terminated formal negotiations in 1971.

 Changes in the concept of neutrality through membership in the EU

 The end of the Cold War changed the external conditions.
 Without an opportunity to fulfil an intermediary role and regarding the economic disadvantages from being outside of the European Single Market, Swedish politics changed in favour of EU membership while assuring that neutrality could be kept in the long term based on the assumption that the European Community would not develop in the direction of a common defence very soon.
 As a result, Sweden applied in 1991 without any references to neutrality.
 When questioned about the ability to maintain neutrality, the government emphasised the military non-alignment as the core of neutrality.
 Swedish neutrality with its shift to military non-alignment was seen as being adjusted to the changing international environment.
-Russia’s invasion in Ukraine is also causing Sweden to apply for NATO membership and thus losing the status of a military non-aligned state.
+Russia’s invasion in Ukraine caused Sweden to apply for NATO membership in 2022, and thus Sweden was no longer considered a military non-aligned state.
+Sweden became a member of NATO on 7 March 2024.